galaxyproject/galaxy-hub/src/admin/config/nginxProxy/index.md

 # nginx proxy to Galaxy

-nginx is a lightweight http server designed with high performance proxying in mind.
-The public Galaxy sites ( [Main](/src/main/index.md) and [Test](/src/test/index.md)) use nginx to proxy rather than Apache for its simple, fast load balancing and other features.
+[NGINX](http://nginx.org/en/) is a lightweight http server designed with high performance proxying in mind.
+The public Galaxy sites ([Main](/src/main/index.md) and [Test](/src/test/index.md)) use nginx to proxy rather than Apache for its simple, fast load balancing and other features.

 Galaxy should _never_ be located on disk inside nginx's `root`.
 By default, this would expose all of Galaxy (including datasets) to anyone on the web.